 The purpose of this policy statement is:

-- to protect children, young people and adults who attend and participate in C3 Church’s activities from harm.
+- To protect children, young people and adults who attend and participate in The C3 Church’s activities from harm.

 This policy statement should be read alongside our organisational policies, procedures, guidance and other related documents, including:

 - Role description for the designated Safeguarding Co-ordinator

 - Dealing with disclosures and concerns about a child, young person, or adult